Merovex is the imprint for some of the worst science fiction you will ever read. I’ll just leave it at that.

-The style was designed by Ben Wilson, using Bootstrap as its foundation, rendered in SASS.
+The style was designed by Ben Wilson, using Bootstrap as its foundation, borrowing from Bootswatch rendered in SASS.
 Non-standard web fonts are provided courtesy of Google.
 However, I’m using font reboot so the page looks native on your computer.

 Site content is authored on my local computer using Atom.
 Jekyll lets me use Markdown in all its glory.
 Having previously used PmWiki for web sites, being able to use pure Markdown is just plain fun.
 Git provides the transport mechanism to deliver the code to the web server.

 I strive to make this website accessible for all users, including people with disabilities.
 This website complies with best practices and standards as defined by the Web Content Accessibility Guidelines (WCAG 2.0) of the World Wide Web Consortium Web Accessibility Initiative (W3C WAI).

 - Skip links, ARIA landmarks and headings are defined to aid in page navigation.